 The principal must follow a fair and legal process involving these 8 steps:

 As with a stand-down, a principal must determine whether a suspension is warranted on any of these grounds:

 - continual disobedience (regularly or deliberately disregarding rules or refusing to do as they are told) which is harmful or dangerous to other students

 - gross misconduct (serious misbehaviour) which is harmful or dangerous to other students

 - behaviour that risks serious harm if the student is not suspended.

 The personal circumstances of your child and the context in which the incident or behaviour happened are also considered by the principal.

-The principal should also consider what information parents can give, but there is no legal requirement to involve parents before a suspension.
+The principal should also consider what information parents and/or carers can give, but there is no legal requirement to involve parents and/or carers before a suspension.